-Hens are used as egg laying machines, and whenever animals are seen as products their welfare and well-being always comes secondary to profit.
+Hens are used as egg-laying machines, and whenever animals are seen as products their welfare and well-being always come secondary to profit.
 Here are 10 shocking facts about egg production that highlight the fact that there is no ethical way to farm hens for eggs, only profitable ways for farms to exploit these innocent animals before killing them for cheap meat.

 1. Millions of Male Chicks are Ground Alive

 Each year, more than 200 million male chicks are ground up alive at just one day old in U.S. hatcheries.
 Males are considered to be a “byproduct” of the egg industry, and producers have no use for them.
 This happens in all hatcheries, whether free-range, organic, battery, or cage-free eggs.